Managing Risks Riding Your Motorcycle on the Expressway

 Soon, however, this picture becomes incomplete.
 As we are not constantly getting new information, we end up creating an incorrect mental picture and potentially bring ourselves into the danger zone.
-This is especially true on the highway, since with higher speeds, situations change much quicker.
+This is especially true on the highway since with higher speeds, situations change much quicker.

 Therefore a good lane position means a place where you can see as much as possible; resulting in your eventual safety.
-For example by riding in the right of the lanes centre (shoulder side lane) you’ll be able to see further ahead and be able to access traffic situations approaching meaning you’ll be prepared.
+For example by riding in the right of the lanes centre (shoulder side lane) you’ll be able to see further ahead and be able to get access to traffic situations approaching meaning you’ll be prepared.
 All of this depends on the situations around you and your need to be ready and visible